domvq/Paramedic-Ai/README.md

 tests/
 ```

-directory.

-Tests can be run using the project's configured test framework.
+directory for automated tests.

-If `pytest` is included in the project's dependencies:
+If `pytest` is included in the project's dependencies, run:

 ```powershell
 .\.venv\Scripts\python.exe -m pytest
 ```

+Before submitting changes, it is recommended to verify that:

+* The application starts successfully
+* The ML functionality loads correctly
+* The Copilot interface works
+* Document ingestion works
+* Knowledge-index rebuilding works
+* Voice input works when supported
+* Optional TTS functionality works when configured

 ---